Skip to main content

 • Signal—Used to wait for an external signal.

 External signals can come from an event handler, direct API call, or a webhook.
-For example, the task update API can be invoked explicitly to mark the Wait task as COMPLETED.
+For example, the Update Task or task update API can be used to explicitly to mark the Wait task as COMPLETED.

 Task parameters